How I got into Oxford PhD

 But, it’s always easier said than done.
 That year, I spent a fair share of my time surfing the URL: www.ox.ac.uk.
 That’s the official website of Oxford.
 I clicked on every tab and read anything that seemed remotely relevant for my application.
 Again, just to remind you, I was doing this in 2012 when I was just a freshman at Dhaka University.
 Years went by and I have learned all the terms and condition, requirements and qualifications to apply as a student in Oxford.

 It was the year 2016.
 I had just finished my graduation.
 I was finally gathering my courage to file an application.
 I searched the Oxford website and read about the research of a few scientists.
-One of them was Dr Shazia Irshad, a British-Kashmiri, who works on aging and metastasis of colon cancer.
+One of them was Dr Shazia Irshad, a British-Kashmiri, who works on ageing and metastasis of colon cancer.
 We had this little journal club at Dhaka University where each student would present a recent scientific publication.
 That week, I presented a paper by Shazia and I could feel the complexity of her work.
 After that presentation, I wrote a long email to her asking if she could take me in her group.
 A few hours later, I got a reply, “Dear Shamir, many congratulations on your academic achievements so far.
 I have a few positions in my lab.
 I think it would be better if we do a skype call to discuss your interest.”

 I was doing my MSc at that time and so I had to work long hours in the lab.
-The next day, I finished my experiments early and cycled back home.
+The next day, I finished my experiments early and cycled my way back home.
 At 7 pm, my skype started to ring and on tapping of the green button, I met Shazia first time online.
 On our first day, we spoke for two and a half hours.
 She asked me all sorts of intuitive questions.
 I shared my idea of cancer and how much I want to create a new genetically modified disease model.
 At the end of that call, she said, I don’t need to do any MSc.
 She suggested that I should directly apply for a PhD in her lab.

 Then started my long application and trails of paperwork.
 I collected all the transcripts, wrote the essays and managed my recommendation letters.
 On December 2016, I submitted my PhD application.
 On 13 February next year, I got an email from Oxford saying that I got into the program but without a scholarship.
 So, I was on my own to manage my funding.